Get on board at the National Railway Museum

 The world's largest railway museum is home to a staggering collection of restored locomotives, including the fastest steam engine of all time.

 The ultimate destination for train lovers, the National Railway Museum, is home to some of history’s most iconic locomotives.
-Set in a vast converted steam train depot, its giant halls are crammed with over 100 lovingly restored rail vehicles, including Mallard, the world’s fastest steam train and a working replica of Stephenson’s world-changing Rocket.
+Set in a vast converted steam train depot, its giant halls are crammed with over 100 lovingly restored rail vehicles, including Mallard, the world’s fastest steam train, a working replica of Stephenson’s world-changing Rocket and of course, the iconic Flying Scotsman.